mirkan1/raqportfolio/README.md

 Hovering Buttons
 ![alt text](https://github.com/mirkan1/raqportfolio/blob/master/src/img/projects/raqportfolio2.PNG?raw=true)

-- If you move yourmouse over to Top Navigation Bar rain effects starts
+- if you move your mouse over to Top Navigation Bar (welcome to my page) the rain effect will starts
-- If you click fire button fire effect starts
+- if you click blinking fire button the fire effect will start
-- Fire effect and Rain effect can communicate (you can estinguish the fire by hovering your mouse to #navBar)
+- fire effect and rain effect can communicate (you can estinguish the fire by hovering, and/or moving your mouse over Top Navigation Bar)